rust-lang/rust-wiki-backup/Bikeshed-rustdoc.md

-rustdoc currently needs some love, and I'm going to give it some.
+rustdoc currently needs some love, and I (cmr) am going to give it some.

 # Architecture